 Currently if a person makes a Will and excludes a dependent (or if the person dies without a Will and the dependent will not benefit under the rules of intestacy) that person can make a claim against the ‘estate’ (all the person’s money and property) for ‘reasonable provision’.
 Claims are made under the Inheritance (Provision for Family and Dependants) Act 1975.
 In fact, even those who were not dependent on the person may be able to bring a claim in limited circumstances (see e.g. Ilott v The Blue Cross).

 However, the Dependent can only claim for provision to be made out of the Deceased’s ‘net estate’.

 If the Deceased made a ‘mutual Will’ (a type of Will sometimes made by a husband/wife which cannot be altered after the first person’s death) the property left in that mutual Will does not form part of the net estate.
 Often all of the Deceased’s property will be dealt with by the mutual Will, leaving nothing for Dependents to claim against.

-The Commission has proposed that the Court should be able to distribute all of the Deceased’s property (once funeral expenses, administration expenses, debts and liabilities have been deducted) even if it has been left in a mutual Will.
+The Commission has proposed that the Court should be able to distribute all of the Deceased’s property (once funeral expenses, estate administration expenses, debts and liabilities have been deducted) even if it has been left in a mutual Will.

 The doctrine of ‘donatio mortis causa’ should be considered.